Airing Pain 54: Opioids, Memories and Prison Healthcare

 - Dr Cathy Stannard, Consultant in Pain Medicine at Frenchay Hospital in Bristol and chair of consensus group and editor of British Pain Society’s Guidelines on Opioids for Persistent Pain: Good Practice

-- Dr Rajesh Munglani, Consultant in Pain Medicine in Cambridge and was a lecturer in the University of Cambridge researching mechanisms of chronic pain
+- Dr Rajesh Munglani, Consultant in Pain Medicine in Cambridge and a lecturer in the University of Cambridge researching mechanisms of chronic pain

 - Dr Iain Brew, GP working in prisons.